Skip to main content

 Your body’s hormonal state is managed by a sophisticated feedback system known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Think of this as a three-part command structure.
 The hypothalamus in your brain acts as the mission commander, constantly monitoring your body’s testosterone levels.

 When it senses that levels are low, it sends out a chemical messenger called Gonadotropin-Releasing Hormone (GnRH).
 This message travels a short distance to the pituitary gland, the field general.
-Upon receiving the GnRH signal, the releases two other hormones into the bloodstream ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+Upon receiving the GnRH signal, the pituitary gland releases two other hormones into the bloodstream ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 These are the direct orders sent down to the troops on the ground, the testes.
 LH instructs a specific set of cells in the testes, the Leydig cells, to produce testosterone.
 Simultaneously, FSH signals another group of cells, the Sertoli cells, to begin and maintain the production of sperm, a process called spermatogenesis.